lesereli000/Pokemon-TCG-Evolution/README.md

     - Put 1 damage counter on opponents Pokémon for each 10 damage done to opponents Pokémon

-    - Check if any Pokémon were knocked out (total damage >= hp), if opponents Pokémon is knocked out, take 1 prize card and put it into their hand and opponent puts the knocked out Pokémon and all attatched cards into the discard, if knocked out Pokémon is active, replace with one on bench, if they can't, they lose the game.
+    - Check if any Pokémon were knocked out (total damage >= hp),
 4. End of Turn

 In between turns:
-If a Pokémon ever receives one of these special conditions, mark it with a marker (i.e poison marker, burn marker, etc.)
+If a Pokémon ever receives one of these special conditions, mark it with a marker (i.e poison marker, burn marker, etc.).
-Before the game continues, apply these special conditions in order
+Before the game continues, apply these special conditions in order.

-1. Poisoned: Between turns, apply a damage counter to signify 10 hp being depleted
+1. Poisoned: Between turns, apply a damage counter to signify 10 hp being depleted.

-(Pokémon can only have 1 poison marker at a time, new ones simply replace old ones)
+(Pokémon can only have 1 poison marker at a time, new ones simply replace old ones).

 2. Burned: Put 2 damage counters on burned Pokémon.
-Then, flip a coin, if heads, remove the special condition burned
+Then, flip a coin, if heads, remove the special condition burned.

 (Pokémon can only have 1 burn marker at a time, new ones simply replace old ones)

 3. Asleep: Cannot attack or retreat, between turns flip a coin, if heads, the Pokémon wakes up.

-4. Paralyzed: Cannot attack or retreat, remove the special condition paralyzed in this step if Pokémon was paralyzed since the beginning of your last turn
+4. Paralyzed: Cannot attack or retreat, remove the special condition paralyzed in this step if Pokémon was paralyzed since the beginning of your last turn.

-5. Confused: Must flip a coin before ever attacking with it, if heads, attack continues normally, if tails, no attack happens and put 3 damage counters on confused Pokémon
+5. Confused: Must flip a coin before ever attacking with it, if heads, attack continues normally, if tails, no attack happens and put 3 damage counters on confused Pokémon.

+Ending the Game:
+    - You win the game if any of the following occurs:
+        - You take your last Prize card.
+        - Your opponent has no more Pokémon in play.
+        - Your opponent must draw a card, and their deck is empty.

+Additional Rules:
+    - Whenever a Pokémon is knocked out, its controller moves that card and all cards attached to it to the discard pile, then chooses a Pokémon from their bench to replace the knocked-out Pokémon.
+The other player puts one of their Prize cards into their hand without revealing it.
+    - Colorless Energy Requirements and costs can be met with any Type of Energy.